- 16-Megapixel Live MOS Imaging Sensor

 - Rechargeable Li-Ion battery

-- All shooting modes were fast and accurate
+- All shooting modes are accurate and easy in all situations

 - Dedicated Video Capture Button is always ready to record